App-vNext/Polly/docs/Polly-V8.md

     IResilienceStrategyBuilder AddStrategy(Func<ResilienceStrategyBuilderContext, IResilienceStrategy> factory, ResilienceStrategyOptions? options = null);

-    IResilienceStrategy Create();
+    IResilienceStrategy Build();
 }
 ```

-To create a strategy you chain various extensions for `IResilienceStrategyBuilder` followed by the `Create` call:
+To create a strategy you chain various extensions for `IResilienceStrategyBuilder` followed by the `Build` call:

 Single strategy: